deep-c/react-redux-notify/README.md

 * Implement CI and versioning.
 * Allow mounting reducer at custom key.
 * Refactor Notification css to reduce file size.
+* Have an online demo page
+* Use Jekyll or mkDocs for docs instead? (pretty small project not sure if worth)

 ## License
 MIT Licensed.
 Copyright (c) Deeptesh Chagan 2016.